Duncanma/Blog/content/Blog/space-games.md

 {{< lightbox id="setup" big="/images/spacegames/MySetup.jpg" sml="/images/spacegames/MySetup_sml.jpg" alt="Shot of my desk, with a large monitor and a joystick/throttle setup" >}}

 I don't really have any deep purpose in this game, which is probably for the best, given that it is supposed to be for fun :).
-I'm happily crusing around gathering up credits, buying nice ships, and generally enjoying myself.
+I'm happily cruising around gathering up credits, buying nice ships, and generally enjoying myself.